Run/Debug Configuration: PHP Built-in Web Server

 Use router script

-In the text box, specify the location of the script to run.
-Type the path manually or click Browse and choose the file in the dialog box that opens.
+In the field, specify the location of the script to run.
+Type the path manually or click Browse and choose the file in the dialog that opens.

 Command Line area

 In this area, customize the behavior of the current PHP interpreter by specifying the options and arguments to be passed to the PHP executable file.

 In this field, specify the options to be passed to the PHP executable file.
 They override the default behavior of the PHP interpreter or ensure that additional activities are performed.

 If necessary, click and type the desired options in the Command Line Options dialog.
 Type each option on a new line.
 When you close the dialog, they are all displayed in the Command line options field with spaces as separators.

 Custom working directory

 In this field, specify the location of the files that are outside the folder with your sources and are referenced through relative paths.
 Type the path manually or click Browse and select the desired folder in the dialog that opens.